-Due to SEMIKRON's highly-integrated mixed signal ASICs the SKYPER® 42 LJ R offers the freedom to select filter type, jitter and propagation delay time to meet specific requirements of the application.
+SEMIKRON's highly-integrated mixed signal ASICs the SKYPER® 12 PV permit the selection of filter type, jitter and propagation delay time to meet specific requirements of applications.

 The filter time can be set via the configuration pin CFG_FLT.
 Connecting the CFG_FLT pin to the PWR_VS pin enables the digital filter employing very low tolerances over the full temperature range.